 Commonly used agents are amitriptyline, nortriptyline, desipramine, imipramine and trazodone.
-The two most commonly used agents are imipramine and trazodone.
 While for the most part they are safe, side effects may include sleepiness, dry mouth, blurred vision and urinary retention.
 Trazodone can also cause a sustained erection (called priapism), which is considered a medical emergency.

 Other categories of antidepressants – such as “selective serotonin reuptake inhibitors” or SSRI” – can be tried if TCA are not tolerated because of side effects.
-Two recent reports suggest that the SSRI Sertraline may also have a beneficial effect in the treatment of NCCP.
-This medicine was found to be more effective than placebo (a sugar pill or an inert substance) in the treatment of NCCP.
 New studies are also being done to explore other SSRI’s like paroxetin, fluoxetin and citalopram.
+SSRIs such as sertraline and paroxetine were found to be more effective than placebo (a sugar pill or an inert substance) in improving symptoms among patients with NCCP.
 Also recent studies have found potential benefit with the Serotonin and Noradrenalin Reuptake Inhibitor (SNRI) called Venlafaxine.
 For patients not responding to either acid inhibition trial or TCA or other antidepressants, esophageal motility testing (a study done to evaluate the muscle contractions of the swallowing pipe) may be done to look for other uncommon causes of chest pain such as achalasia.
 This is particularly important since achalasia is a treatable disorder.

-A number of studies continue to be done to better understand the mechanism(s) of pain in NCCP.
-Furthermore, new treatment agents are being investigated.
 A recent study suggested that receptors in the esophagus, such as the so called adenosine receptors, may account for visceral pain in NCCP.
 Using a medication that acts on these receptors (Theophilline) a group of investigators showed it may be effective for the treatment of NCCP.
 However, side effects of this particular agent may limit its use.
-Thus, in the future newer medications that act on these adenosine receptors but that have a better margin of safety may provide new opportunities for the treatment of this challenging condition.
+Another class of medications target receptors in the esophagus, such as adenosine receptors, which may account for visceral pain in NCCP.

 - Management of stress:

 If patients do not respond to the above approach or they suffer from depression, anxiety, and/or panic disorder, they should be referred for appropriate psychiatric consultation and treatment.
-Several recent studies have also found that Cognitive Behavioral Therapy (CBT) or “talk therapy” and relaxation training techniques is effective in improving NCCP when compared to patients on a waiting list.
-Other brief preliminary reports have also found that hypnosis may also help selected patients with NCCP.
+Several studies have also found that Cognitive Behavioral Therapy (CBT) or "talk therapy", hypnosis, and relaxation and

 Author(s) and Publication Date(s)